Understanding QuantumScape's Unusual Options Activity | Benzinga

 Understanding QuantumScape's Unusual Options Activity

-QuantumScape (NYSE:QS) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $23.51 following the option alert.
+Shares of QuantumScape (NYSE:QS) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $22.89.

 - Trade Type: CALL